This is a delicious and easy beef chili recipe. It freezes well so it’s a good freezer meal option. It costs $11.46 to make and $1.91 per serving.

 This ground beef chili recipe is no joke!
 It’s a hearty meal that can be served year-round.
 While we love it most during those colder months and rainy/snowy nights we do make it throughout the entire year.
 The BEST part of this beef chili recipe is that it is AMAZING as leftovers the next day.
 The flavors have time to really come together and you will find yourself licking the bowl too!

-Some of our kids have even been known to hug us by their own choice when hearing that we were making beef chili for dinner.
+Some of our kids have even been known to hug us by their own choice when hearing that we were making chili with ground beef for dinner.
 That’s reason enough right there to make this.
 Unsolicited hugs from teenage boys?!
 We’ll make this any time for that response!

 EASY BEEF CHILI RECIPE QUESTIONS ANSWERED:

 We recommend using ground beef when making chili.
 It is the most cost-effective cut of meat and that is one of our top priorities with our recipes.

 Spices such as salt, pepper, chili powder, cumin, paprika, and cayenne pepper are our favorites to add to chili.
 You’ll also want to add in beef, tomatoes, corn, beans, garlic, and onions.

 After combining all of your ingredients you should cover the beef chili and let it simmer for about 45 minutes to one hour.